Thursday, August 25, 2022

 his onyx tuxedo—

-could strut
+might strut

 in the traffic's rhythm

-and why both we
+and why we

 despite knowing